 As an EU parent institution, AS Inbank is required to publish a consolidated Pillar III report.
-Inbank reports its prudent requirements on a consolidated basis together with its subsidiaries.
-The legal structure of Inbank as of 31 December 2021 is shown in the figure below.
+Inbank reports its prudential requirements on a consolidated basis together with its subsidiaries.
+The legal structure of Inbank as of 31 December 2022 is presented below.